EoghannIrving/mindloom/README.md

 Other components log to files in the `data/logs` directory as well.
 The service runs on `http://localhost:8000` by default.

 Open `http://localhost:8000/` in a browser for a simple web interface to parse projects, record energy (including free time blocks) and render prompt templates.
-Visit `/daily-tasks` to check off today's tasks, `/manage-tasks` to edit them and `/calendar` to view loaded events.
+Visit `/daily-tasks` to check off today’s tasks (the page now sorts due tasks by your current energy/mood and surfaces over-limit items separately), `/manage-tasks` to edit them and `/calendar` to view loaded events.

 ### Add projects and tasks from the UI